r-huijts/canvas-mcp/README.md

 # Canvas MCP Server

 A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with Canvas LMS.
-This server provides tools for managing courses, announcements, rubrics, assignments, and student data through the Canvas API.
+This server provides tools for managing courses, announcements, rubrics, assignments, modules, pages, and student data through the Canvas API.

 ## Features